Skip to content

 2. Exploration

-Unlike other Mars analogue research stations developed in America, Australia or Europe, Mars HomeBase approach is quite different in following ways
+Diverging from other Mars analogue research stations in America, Australia, or Europe, the Mars HomeBase employs a distinct approach with the following unique characteristics:

 • There will be many Analogue Stations, first I- MARS Station being named I-MARS ARYA.